Revetronique/sayabeewebar/docs/README.md

 ![Sayabee AR](sayabee_test1.png)

 # Just Opening the Website on your Browser
-You can try it only if jump to [Sayabee WebAR page](https://revetronique.github.io/sayabeewebar/).
+You can try it only if jumping to [Sayabee WebAR page](https://revetronique.github.io/sayabeewebar/).

-After opening the page, hold a [Hiro Marker](https://github.com/Revetronique/sayabeewebar/blob/master/data/Hiro%20pattern%20with%20border.pdf) in front of the webcam embedded on your device and you can see "Sayabee" mmd model dancing on the marker.
+After opening the page, hold a [Hiro Marker](https://github.com/Revetronique/sayabeewebar/blob/master/data/Hiro%20pattern%20with%20border.pdf) in front of the webcam embedded on your device and you can see "Sayabee" mmd model is dancing on the marker.

 ## Requirement
-Your device are necessary to satisfy the following conditions.
+Your devices are necessary to satisfy the following conditions.
 * Windows or Android OS installed
 * Google Chrome or FireFox (Recommended)
 * Camera Device embedded (or you need to connect a Webcam if it's not)